Jollarvia/Tability/README.md

 # Tability
 Lightweight, fast dataset for displaying and manipulating html tables.
+It quickly writes HTML tables that conform to modern standards, completely free of dependencies but are usable in packages like jQuery UI and Bootstrap.

     var table = new Tability();